 You save time: There’s no time lost in commuting or worse, getting stuck in traffic.
 You also save time on getting ready and accomplishing early morning chores.

-Its better for the planet: To me, this is the best part.
+It’s better for the planet: To me, this is the best part.
 With so many cars off the roads, there’s less pollution.
 There’s less waste in areas like single-use coffee cups, to-go lunch boxes and cutlery, and overall consumption from being out and about.

 It saves you money: Think about it!
 You save on gas, coffees, lunches, random trips to the mall, etc…